-Advertised Summary Job Description: Reporting to the Department Chair, the Director of Finance and Administration is responsible for the overall financial management and administrative operations of the Department of Mechanical Engineering in The Fu Foundation School of Engineering and Applied Science (SEAS). ; The Director provides active, hands-on leadership of the Mechanical Engineering Department's financial activities, including budgeting and financial planning, expense reconciliation, closing, reporting, and internal controls; leads the department's Human Resources, Student Services, and Faculty Affairs programs, including the recruitment of staff, and onboarding of faculty, and researchers.
+Advertised Summary Job Description: Reporting to the Department Chair, the Director of Finance and Administration (DFA) is responsible for the overall financial management and administrative operations of the Department of Earth and Environmental Engineering in The Fu Foundation School of Engineering and Applied Science (SEAS).
+This position will underscore the achievement of the organization's mission and goals by working in close partnership with the organization leaders, faculty, staff, students and service providers to develop and implement the organization's strategy.
+The DFA understands and monitors external and internal factors influencing the organization's mission and goals.
+Plans for financial and non-financial resources required for the organization to achieve its goals; This position will also develop and lead her/his team to support the missions.
+S/he will be responsible for executing on the strategic plans for the department.
+This position will be responsible for mentoring and developing his/her team and will also work closely with the Business Manager and Deans Office, and leaders in the department to operationalize all the business plans.
+S/he will be responsible for developing and managing respective budgets of the Department.
+The Director provides active, hands-on leadership of the Earth and Environmental Engineering Department's (EEE) financial activities, including budgeting and financial planning, expense reconciliation, closing, reporting, and internal controls; leads the department's Human Resources, Student Services, and Faculty Affairs programs, including the recruitment of staff, and onboarding of faculty, and researchers.
 This position is responsible for grant account reconciliation, analyzing expenses and generating regular and ad hoc reports and analyses, leads the department's grant accounting functions, providing both pre- and post-award support and liaising with internal stakeholders to ensure compliance; oversight of processing of faculty travel and business expense reports and honoraria; oversight of department colloquia, workshops, and special events; processing of visa applications for incoming international scholars and scientists; and performing related duties and projects as assigned.
 The incumbent will work closely with the Dean's office to manage all academic appointments in the Department and serves as a general liaison on financial and operational matters of the department and performs other duties as assigned.

 General Minimum Qualifications: Bachelor's degree required plus five to seven years of related experience.
-Must have or be able to quickly acquire a detailed knowledge of Columbia University electronic systems, including ARC, RASCAL, FFE, and legacy applications (AP/CAR and DARTS).
+Master's Degree preferred.
+Must have, or be able to quickly acquire, a detailed knowledge of Columbia University electronic systems, including ARC, RASCAL, FFE, and legacy applications (AP/CAR and DARTS).

 Must be able to work as a team player with faculty, PIs, and administrative staff.